-Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.

-Avoid sitting on a sofa, cushions or a bed when trying to learn.

-If you can't avoid soft seating, sit on the floor with your back leaning against a wall.
+During Instruction or ActivitiesSit upright, work at a table or desk, use a laptop or desktop computer a nearby. and have study resources Working on Assignments or Independent Tasks Avoid sitting on a sofa, cushions or a bed when trying to learn.
+Preparing for Tests or Presentations If you can't avoid soft seating, sit on the floor with your back leaning aga wall. ainst a Lete in the Day Early in the